 Transport yourself to another planet at the Gardens by the Bay

-As the evening starts to close into the night, trot through The Shoppes at Marina Bay (stop in for a drink at one of the resto-bars along the way if you’d like!) towards the escalators that will lead you through Marina Bay Sands to the Gardens by the Bay.
+As the evening starts to close into the night, trot through The Shoppes at Marina Bay (stop in for a drink at one of the resto-bars along the way if you’d like!) towards the escalators that’ll lead you through Marina Bay Sands to the Gardens by the Bay.

-While most visitors simply walk through MBS on their way to the gardens, high-altitude seekers might wish to stop by the luxury hotel’s 57th-floor observation deck.
+While most visitors simply walk through Marina Bay Sands on their way to the gardens, high-altitude seekers might wish to stop by the luxury hotel’s 57th-floor observation deck.
 The sweeping vistas of Singapore are unmatched.

-- Gardens by the Bay Admission Ticket: Skip the line with this admission ticket to the gardens’ main attractions, including the Cloud Forest and Flower Dome.
-Includes transportation from your hotel.
+PRO TIP: Save time and skip the line by reserving your Gardens by the Bay Admission Ticket online.
+The e-ticket includes options for entrance to the gardens’ main attractions, including the Cloud Forest and Flower Dome.

 Savour a meal at one of Singapore’s top dining hotspots